lawrennd/old_talks/_policy/ai-needs-to-serve-people-science-and-society.md

 \include{_ai/includes/naca-proving.md}

 \notes{Innovating to serve science and society requires a pipeline of interventions.
 As well as advances in the technical capabilities of AI technologies, engineering knowhow is required to safely deploy and monitor those solutions in practice.
 Regulatory frameworks need to adapt to ensure trustworthy use of these technologies.
-Aligning technology development with public interests demands effective stakeholder engagement to bring diverse voices and expertise into technology design.
+Aligning technology development with public interests demands effective stakeholder engagement to bring diverse voices and expertise into technology design.}

-Building this pipeline will take coordination across research, engineering, policy and practice.
+\notes{Building this pipeline will take coordination across research, engineering, policy and practice.
 It also requires action to address the digital divides that influence who benefits from AI advances.
 These include digital divides within the socioeconomic strata that need to be overcome – AI must not exacerbate existing equalities or create new ones.
 In addressing these challenges, we can be hindered by divides that exist between traditional academic disciplines.
 We need to develop common understanding of the problems and a shared knowledge of possible solutions.}

 \notes{\subsection{Making AI equitable}}